CumulusNetworks/ccw-wbenchvm-tools/README.md

 ### Within the Cumulus Workbench

-In the [workbench](http://cumulusnetworks.com/cumulus-workbench/) during the setup process this git repo is cloned to /usr/local/cumulus/bin
+In the [workbench](http://cumulusnetworks.com/cumulus-workbench/) during the [setup and VM provisioning process](https://github.com/CumulusNetworks/ccw-wbenchvm-ansible) this git repo is cloned to /usr/local/cumulus/bin

 ---